dotnet/Nerdbank.GitVersioning/doc/gulp.md

 The recommended pattern is to create your NPM package from another directory than your source directory so that the package.json can be version-stamped without requiring a change to your source files.
+If you have a many files to copy or don't plan to commit changes, see [continuous integration](#continuous-integration) below.

 In your checked-in version of package.json, set your `version` property to `0.0.0-placeholder`: